marialiuce/devfinder-react/README.md

 - Automatic listing of the 5 most popular repositories (sorted by stars).
 - Error handling (User not found).
 - Fully Responsive Design and Dark Mode (built with Tailwind).

+## Technologies Used

+This project was developed with the following technologies:

+- **React**: Vite
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development
+- **JavaScript**
+- **GitHub API**: Real data consumption
+- **React Icons**

+## Key Concepts Applied

+### During the development of this project, the following concepts were applied:

+- Refactoring: Migrating from Vanilla CSS to Tailwind CSS.
+- React Hooks: useState for state management.
+- Asynchronous Requests: Fetch API and Async/Await.
+- Data Manipulation: Sorting and slicing arrays to display top content.

 ## How to run the project locally